2013 Wellington mayoral election

-The 2013 Wellington City mayoral election is part of the New Zealand local elections.
+The 2013 Wellington mayoral election was part of the New Zealand local elections.
 On 12 October 2013, elections were held for the Mayor of Wellington plus other local government roles.
-Wade-Brown was re-elected.
+Celia Wade-Brown was re-elected.

-Wellington is one of eight local bodies in New Zealand that uses the Single transferable vote system to elect its Mayor and Councillors.
-The 2013 local government election will be the first time that the Greater Wellington Regional Council will use STV in it elections, and the first time a regional council has used STV for elections in New Zealand.
+At the time, Wellington was one of eight local bodies in New Zealand that used the Single transferable vote system to elect its mayor and councillors.
+The 2013 local government election was the first time that the Greater Wellington Regional Council used STV in it elections, and the first time a regional council used STV for elections in New Zealand.

 Candidates

 When nominations closed there were six candidates for the Wellington mayoralty.